krish007code/WEEK3-HOMEWORK/README.md

 **Answer**:

 BigQuery is a columnar database that only scans the specific columns requested in the query.
 When querying two columns (`PULocationID`, `DOLocationID`), BigQuery must read data from both column stores, resulting in approximately double the bytes processed compared to querying a single column (`PULocationID`).

-**Key Concept**: This demonstrates the efficiency of columnar storage for analytical workloads where queries typically access a subset of columns.

 ---